PRODUCTION VALUE

 Overtime

-- Working hours on a Saturday are same rate as on weekdays if Saturday is NOT the 6th work day in a row
+- Working hours on a Saturday are the same rate as on weekdays.

-- If turnaround is less than 11 hours, each hour is paid by normal hour.
+- If turnaround is less than 11 hours, each hour is paid 100% until 11 hours is full.

 Crew Rates